duetosymmetry/bibretrieve/README.md

-This is the README file for BibRetrieve.
+This is the README file for Leo's fork of BibRetrieve.

 Requirements
 ------------